ICanBoogie/Prototype/README.md

 ### Providing a default value until a property is set

+Because getters are invoked when their corresponding property is inaccessible, and because an unset property is inaccessible, it is possible to define getters to provide default values until a value is actually set.

 The following example demonstrates how a default value can be provided when the value of a property is missing.
 When the value of the `slug` property is empty the property is unset, making it inaccessible.
 Thus, until the property is actually set, the getter will be invoked